It’s time to prevent algae growth in your spa once and for all!

 Needless to say, maintaining your hot tub or spa is required for the sake of its durability.
-The best way to keep the water in your spa is to keep the acid and pH levels balanced.
-This is the only key to maintain the health of the water as well as those stepping inside the spa.
+The best way to keep the water in your spa clean and healthy is to keep the acid and pH levels balanced.
+This is the only key to maintain the health of the water inside the spa (and for your sake!)

-One of the reasons why a spa gets too dirty in too less time is excessive bather load.
-The organic waste in the tub gets it dirty.
-Scum starts forming early and the hot tub starts showing signs of clogging.
+One of the reasons a spa gets too dirty in a short period of time is excessive bather load.
+The organic waste in the tub make the water extremely dirty.
+From there, scum and algae starts forming early and the hot tub starts showing signs of clogging.

 Moreover, when people don’t cover their spas, a lot of things like dead leaves, dust and dirt start falling on the surface of the water.
 Together, all these things lead to the formation of algae.
 These plants (yes algae are plants) need nutrients to grow.
 During the fall season, there are so many things that accidently fall into the spa water.
 For example, the plant material and the pollens that find their way into the pool.